Beacon is world-class because our Project Leads are world-class, having worked at such firms as McKinsey, Bain, BCG

 How We're Able to Provide the Best Internship Possible

 Every team needs a leader.
-At Beacon, we make sure that leader is not only at the top of his/her field, but is also fully dedicated to helping you learn and grow as much as possible.
+At Beacon, we make sure that leader is not only incredibly competent, but is also fully dedicated to helping you learn and grow as much as possible.

 Unlike other internships where interns are unceremoniously plugged in, doing whatever work is lying around without much mentorship, our focus is 100% on you.
 By controlling the Project Lead, we can make sure that your experience is personal, tailored, and maximally beneficial.